varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 The more relevant thing would be to ask a random female about what they know.
 For example, something about their personal experience.
 However, I still do not suggest this, because questions like "What are the difficulties you faced as a female developer" are very often too personal to be answered on stage.
-I think that if not on stage but in a private conversation, I would not mind a question regarding my experience.
+I think that if not on stage but in a private conversation, I would not mind a question regarding my gender-in-tech experience.

 If for some reason you would like a random female speaker to answer a gender-equality question publically, it might be a good idea to formulate it as much related to their work as you could.
 Something like "How to do solve diversity problem